Does a DUI raise car insurance rates in Alaska?

 What happens when you get a DUI in Alaska?

-If you’re convicted of a DUI in Alaska, consequences are severe.
-For a first offense, you’ll face fines and fees.
-Your car may also be impounded, your driver's license suspended, and car insurance rates will increase for 10 years.
+If you're convicted of a DUI in Alaska, consequences are severe.
+For a first offense, you'll face fines and fees.
+Your car may also be impounded, your driver's license suspended, car insurance rates will increase, and the DUI will stay on your record for 10 years.

 If someone gets a DUI in your car, does it go on your insurance?

-Typically, the insurance follows the car, not the driver, so your car insurance won’t increase since the DUI won’t be on your driving record.
+In most cases, insurance applies to the car rather than the driver, so your car insurance rates won't rise because the DUI will not appear on your driving record.

-However, your rates may increase if your vehicle is involved in an accident due to a DUI.
-Additionally, your car can be declared a crime scene after an accident, so you won’t have access to your vehicle until the police are ready.
+However, your premiums may rise if your car is involved in an accident caused by a DUI.
+Your vehicle may also be treated as a crime scene after the crash, meaning you won't be able to access it until the police release it.

 How long does a DUI affect your insurance in Alaska?

-While a DUI may remain on your driving record forever, it doesn’t affect rates forever.
-A DUI affects Alaska car insurance for 10 years.
-Your car insurance rates should begin to decrease after several years with no further infractions on your driving record.
+Although a DUI may stay on your driving record permanently, it doesn't impact your insurance rates indefinitely.
+A DUI influences car insurance in Alaska and stays on your record for 10 years.
+Your premiums should start to go down after several years of maintaining a clean driving record with no additional violations.

 PEOPLE ASK: